Amaan09/Flask-Course/README.md

 # Flask-Course
-This is a Flask Course
+This is a Flask Course which contains all the assignments